Yoctol/bottender/website/versioned_docs/version-1.0.3/channel-line-setup.md

 > **Note:**
 >
-> - It is recommended to develop your LINE Bot with your developer LINE@ account, furthur information could be found in LINE's official article, [Getting Started](https://developers.line.biz/en/docs/messaging-api/getting-started/).
+> - It is recommended to develop your LINE Bot with your developer LINE@ account, further information could be found in LINE's official article, [Getting Started](https://developers.line.biz/en/docs/messaging-api/getting-started/).
-> - Your LINE@ accounts could be accessed from your [provider list](https://developers.line.biz/console/).
+> - Your LINE@ account can be accessed from your [provider list](https://developers.line.biz/console/).
 > - To get your LINE access token and LINE channel secrect, you may refer to LINE's official article, [Building a Bot](https://developers.line.biz/en/docs/messaging-api/building-bot/).

 ### Webhook